unisse-courses/s14-mp9/README.md

 Create or use an existing connection in Robo 3T.

+### Adding to MongoDB Atlas

 ## Using and Exploring the Application
 After initializing the necessary tools to run the application, you can now use the application itself.

 For the current phase, zoom your web browser to 80% for better navigation of the application.

 ### User Mode
+The typical person using the application.
+Only has control of viewing, reserving, and abandoning a locker and viewing and editing their profile.

+### Login and Register
+For the users' conveniency, both the log in and register features are in the same page.

 #### View Current Locker
+This page is a quick view of the user's current locker, whether reserved, owned, or abandoned.

+If the user does not own a locker, the user is given a quick button to the View Lockers page to find a locker to reserve.

+Otherwise, the current locker of the user and its details like its locker code and address are shown.

 #### View Lockers and Reserve One
+The user can view a catalog of lockers from a selected location to seek one to reserve.

+Unless already reserved, owned, or the user already owns/reserves/abandons a locker, the user can reserve a locker in a location of their choice.

+After reserving the locker, the user either had the option to reserve or cancel the reservation.

 #### Profile
 The profile shows the credentials of the user such as their full name, ID number, degree program, e-mail address, and mobile number.